 The second hurdle is that the pain experience occurs as a result of real or potential tissue damage (Merskey & Bogduk,1994).
 Wow.
 How do we assess potential tissue damage?
 How do we quantify a horse’s experience of pain?
 Well, we could start by looking at some of the parameters that have been linked to pain through research.

 Parameters that have been linked to equine pain

 - An increase in heart rate and respiratory rate is easy to measure, record and quantify.
 However, these values are non-specific and are of very little use on their own.

 - Circulating levels of cortisol, catecholamines and B-endorphins can be indicative of pain – but can also be an indication of high levels of stress.
 Again, these are of little value when taken on their own, and furthermore obtaining these measurements is not practical for the majority of us in the field.

 - Pro-inflammatory mediators like prostaglandin E2, substance P and bradykinin can indicate an inflammatory response, but again carry the restriction of being non-specific.
 These measurements cannot quantify the level of pain experienced and they are not available for us in the field.

-- Changes in behavior, including elements of demeanor, posture, gait, and interactive behavior, whether subtle or overt, can be an accurate indicator of the presence, severity and location of pain.
+- Changes in behaviour, including elements of demeanour, posture, gait, and interactive behaviour, whether subtle or overt, can be an accurate indicator of the presence, severity and location of the pain.
 They may even give us indications of the chronicity of pain.
-Sounds like a winner to me, but the drawback is that assessing changes in behavior means you need a pre-pain behavior assessment, as well as a great deal of time to get a handle on the full extent of behavioral changes.
+Sounds like a winner to me, but the drawback is that assessing changes in behaviour means you may need a pre-pain behaviour assessment, as well as a great deal of time to get a handle on the full extent of behavioural changes.